Apply from inside the UK

-Once you have completed the Tier 4 online application form and paid both the application fee and the Immigration Health Surcharge, you will immediately be asked to make an appointment to enrol your biometrics.
+Once you have completed the online visa application form and paid both the application fee and the Immigration Health Surcharge, you will immediately be asked to make an appointment to enrol your biometrics.
 This is done automatically via the website of UKVI’s contractor Sopra Steria (operating as UKVCAS).

 Applicants using the Super Priority service will not be charged for booking the appointment as the charge is included in the overall application fee.

 Students with dependants should be aware that the booking fee will be payable for each individual attending the biometric appointment.
 For example, a student applying with three dependants and booking a £60 appointment slot will be asked to pay £240.